-Project CivicsNZ aims to build the social capital of New Zealand citizens.
+Project CivicsNZ aims to build the social capital and empowerment of New Zealand citizens.

-We have begun preliminary discussions around pursuing a national strategy for civics and citizenship education in schools and in the community, as recommended by the Constitutional Advisory Panel.
-We are looking to work with others who are interested in this area.
+Additional feedback on the papers is welcome.
+Please email us at email@example.com.
+We are also looking to work with others who are interested in this area.
 Register your interest to follow our discussions here.

 - Cīvitās: Aligning technological and sociological transformation,